Yokto13/mel/README.md

 - `batch_sampler.py` and `negative_sampler` implement neighbors sampling for batch and negatives respectively.
 - `recall_calculator.py` used for calculating recalls in evaluation.
-- `*_wrapper.py` different transformes produced the input embeddings differently (pooling, cls...).
+- `*_wrapper.py` different transformers produce the input embeddings differently (pooling, cls...).
 These can wrap a transformer model and extract the embedding.

 ##### searchers